raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 }
 ```

-Lastly, let's make our buttons more interesting!
+Lastly, let's make our buttons more interesting.
 Add the following lines to `app.css`.

 ```css
 button {